graphcore/examples/vision/resnext_inference/popart/README.md

 ## Running the model

-This application runs resnext101_32d.onnx for inference over 8 IPUs.
-Each IPU runs a single PopART inference session, and receives one portion of the total dataset.
+This application runs resnext101_32d.onnx for inference over 4 IPUs.
+Each IPU runs a single PopART inference session as a separate Python subprocess.
+In order to provide enough data to run the model inference for multiple host-to-device iterations, we have set this demo up so that each inference session processes the entire dataset.
+Each of these iterations fills the host buffers with `device-iterations`-many batches, which are pulled onto the IPU batch by batch.
+In a realistic bulk inference workload, you would instead partition the dataset between inference sessions.

 The following files are provided for running the ResNeXt benchmark.